By Parson Thru

 “Bogarting.
 Here.
 Tell me what you did.”

-“I got someone to convince Churchill to sit on some information.”
+“I got someone to convince Churchill to sit on a piece of information.”

 “Come on!
 Winnie?
 You talked to Winnie?”